valory-xyz/mech-tools-dev/docs/index.md

 3. The application writes the request's IPFS hash to the Mech Marketplace contract, including a small payment.
 Alternatively, the payment could be done separately through a Nevermined subscription.

-4. The Mech service is constantly monitoring request events, and therefore gets the request hash.
+4. The Mech AI agent is constantly monitoring request events, and therefore gets the request hash.

 5. The Mech reads the request data from IPFS using its hash.